orblivion/KiwixSandstorm/.sandstorm/description.md

 * Searching by document title should work, however searching by document content usually will not.
 * External links must manually be opened in new tabs
-* Opening internal links in new tabs may have awkward usability
+* Opening internal links in new tabs may feel awkward for users

 Also note that if you are running on somebody else's server (including Sandstorm Oasis) your storage quota may prohibit you from setting up some of the larger content (including Wikipedia)